Photo: Taste of Home

 Turkey Roasting Temps & Times

+Not sure how long to bake a turkey?
 The roasting times provided in this chart are for defrosted poultry that is refrigerator cold.

 |Type of Turkey